 Emma Smith possibly Knew the Photographer's Father?
 Possibly.

-J.S.
-Bibbins is verified to have been living in Newark since 1840s.
 Newark was a place where there were quite a few LDS Members.
-In 1844, Joseph Slocum Bibbins was in his early 20s, could have taken Joseph Smith Junior's photograph or he could have done a reprint for a family member, such as was done with Emma Smith's 1845 photograph (reprinted, see below)...
+In 1844, Joseph Slocum Bibbins was in his early 20s, he could have taken Joseph Smith Junior's photograph or he could have done a reprint for a family member, such as was done with Emma Smith's 1845 photograph (reprinted, see below)...
 Eventually ending up in a “Smith Family Photo Album”.